tusharjain24/React/02.5_ReactFibreArchitecture/React_Fibre_Architecture.md

 # REACT FIBRE

-**VIRTUAL DOM:** In React, the Virtual DOM (VDOM) is a lightweight, in-memory representation of the actual DOM (Document Object Model).
-It's a JavaScript object that mirrors the structure of the real DOM, representing the UI of your application at a given point in time.

-**Hydration:** It is a technique that to inject JavaScript into a static HTML web page to make it interactive and dynamic.

-**REACT FIBRE:**

-- We use React Fibre to update the Virtual DOM.

-- In React, React Fibre is an implementation of React's Core Algorithm.
-Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.

-- Other key features include the ability to pause, abort, or reuse work as new updates come in; the ability to assign priority to different types of updates; and new concurrency primitives.

-- _For Example:_ Suppose an element in DOM is network dependent(let's say a button) whose text is being updated and then from network call another update comes while the text inside the button is being updated the first time and another update come while being updated the second time.
-Then is there a way to wait for some time before updating the UI so that we can skip the intermidiate update?
-For this we use _REACT FIBRE_.

 ## Prerequisites

 - **React Components, Elements, and Instances** - "Component" is often an overloaded term.
 A firm grasp of these terms is crucial.